Individual Artist Commissions

 - Applicants outside of the county in which the grant project is taking place.

 - Organizations or businesses.

-- Individuals that have applied directly to the New York State Council on the Arts for the 2021 grant cycle, regardless of funding status.
-This includes NYSCA REDC and the A.R.T./New York Creative Opportunity Fund (Opportunity to Create).
+- Organizations or individuals that have applied directly to the New York State Council on the Arts for the 2021 grant cycle, regardless of funding status.
+This includes NYSCA RED-C and the A.R.T./New York Creative Opportunity Fund (Opportunity to Create).
 These organizations also may not serve as fiscal sponsors or community partners.

 All applications are evaluated and scored by the panel according to the criteria listed below and must demonstrate a sufficient level of competency within each criterion: Artistic Merit, Community Impact, and Feasibility for a maximum score of 15 points.

 - artistic skill, talent, and relevant experience of the applicant and other involved artists;

 - consideration of community needs/interests;